 In 2019, Dr. Darawsheh co-authored a study with three fellow University of Jordan colleagues in the school of Rehabilitation Sciences titled “Preliminary Speech Rate Normative Data in Adult Jordanian Speakers” and it was selected for the Cordelia Myers AJOT Best Article Award which is presented annually to recognize a high-impact, quality research study published in the American Journal of Occupational Therapy (AJOT®) which reflects the journal’s current publication mission.

-You can read the full study through the Research Gate Website.
+You can read the first full study through the Research Gate Website.